zogxray/Laravel-API-Authentication-and-Vue.js-example-app/readme.md

 Front: http://passport.pavlov.od.ua

-Test user who has demo notes: zogxray@gmail.com 777777 (Or register new in form)
+Test user who has demo notes: zogxray@gmail.com 777777 (Or register new in login form (Click twice to register and enter))